 When we integrate devices such as mobile phones, cards, sensors, and wearables we compromise in the data’s security as these devices fall under threat of being hacked and corrupted.
 Consequently, we abide by mutual authentication processes crucial to end-to-end security of IoT.

 With the speedy advancement in IoT, new challenges are created within the content services industry.
 Data produced is growing and so is the demand for additional applications.
 As a company in the content management industry, Intalio is in charge of developing robust software to service such apps.

 Intalio IoT enabled solutions for smart cities

 Consider an event, seminar, concert happening in your city.
-An IoT enabled solution could provide fast enrollment services to prevent long waiting queues, using bio-metric integration and recognition for Faces, Fingerprint and Car Number Plates.
-Public buildings, parks and warehouses and other venues, would all be equipped with safety based solutions controlling attendees, local and foreigners whether workers or tourists.
+An IoT enabled solution could provide fast enrollment services to prevent long waiting queues, using bio-metric integration and recognition for Faces, Fingerprint, and Car Number Plates.
+Public buildings, parks, warehouses, and other venues, would all be equipped with safety based solutions controlling attendees, local and foreigners whether workers or tourists.